 Patek Philippe is universally regarded as the creators of the world’s finest timepieces.
 Their notoriety among swiss luxury brands like Rolex and Audemars Piguet sets them in a category above anyone else in the industry.
 Maintaining the principal position against the sort of competition represented by the other luxury Swiss brands takes something very special, but Patek seem to manage it without breaking a sweat.
-So we set out to answer the question of just what it is makes Patek Philippe so very special, and so very collectible.
+So we set out to answer the question of just what it is that makes Patek Philippe’s watches so very special, and so very collectible.

 Patek Philippe Nautilus 5711R

 Inventing some of the most impressive complications ever found in a timepiece, Patek Philippe has no equal when it comes to engineering virtuosity.
 The originator of the perpetual calendar, which automatically adjusts to compensate for leap years as well as the different number of days in a month, the brand also pioneered the minute repeater, split-second hand and the chronograph.

 Founded in 1839, and a continuous concern ever since, it has been under the sole control of the Stern family since 1932; now in its fourth generation, they are the last of the family-owned Genevan watchmakers, completely independent of the whims of shareholders and with more than 80 years of consistency in both philosophy and quality.

 Patek Philippe Ref.
 1518 18K Gold Perpetual Calendar Chronograph

 Rolex famously make 1,000,000 watches a year.
 Patek famously have made 1,000,000 watches since 1839.
 The production process at their Plan-les-Ouates manufacture in Geneva is so intensely detailed that even the simplest models bearing their name take upwards of nine months each to complete.
 Their most complex pieces, such as the Sky Moon Tourbillon, can often be in production for two years or more.